Institut Villa Pierrefeu: Education

 One teaching method Pierrefeu has long-used includes regular, practice formal dinners.
 Roleplaying as either guests, hosts, or servants (requiring the proper dress), students learn how to cook and serve at least five, diversified cultural dinners, with the final exam involving formal dinner prep and hosting.
 Additionally, it is ensured that students leave the school knowing how to make their own beds, iron their own clothes, and keep their own private bathrooms clean.

 Tuition

 Excluding application fees and school-authored reference books, in 1986, parents paid Fr.44,000 ($26,000 USD) tuition for the gap-year program.

 As the most expensive finishing school, Pierrefeu increased tuition to $30,000 just a year later, compared to all of the average similar institutions at the time charging $18,000 (approximately half).

 In 1990, tuition further increased to $33,000 for a 7.5 month gap-year program.

 In 2012, tuition for Institut Villa Pierrefeu increased to $36,387 for a summer school diploma (a higher cost of attendance for a more compact instruction period, mirroring college tuition increases).

-Admissions

-In 2013, application fees were CHF 600 ($687 USD), in addition to an application from fluent English-speakers, detailed CV, school or work reference, strict dress code adherence, no-social media policy during summer school, and other policy agreements.
-Approximately 30-40 students are admitted each summer.